b4den/comment-pr-action/README.md

-# Hello world javascript action
+# Comment on PR action

+Just like [comment-on-pr](https://github.com/unsplash/comment-on-pr), but without the overhead of including a separate Docker image into your action.
+This reduces the overhead of bringing in `alpine-ruby` by surfacing the same logic using native JavaScript.

-This action prints a message on the PR its used in.
+This action prints a message on a pull request, or push.

 ## Inputs